 Shortly after the invention of the first modern, electric light bulb in the late 1800’s, we have seen landscapes illuminated by incandescent bulbs in yellow color, measured at 2700K (Degrees Kelvin).
 The light created by these bulbs have given off an orange-yellowish glow for over 130 years, making the colors in our homes warmer which made them feel comfortable and cozy.
 However, this isn’t always the best spectrum for landscape lighting.

 Warm colors have always made people feel welcome and relaxed.
-In recent times, newer lighting color temperatures have been developed and each color have provided the ability to alter the overall mood and perception of an installation.
+In recent times, newer lighting color temperatures have been developed and each color has provided the ability to alter the overall mood and perception of an installation.
 Depending on the color of objects and foliage being featured, color temperature can subtly and sometimes dramatically alter the overall feeling of the installation.

 What is The Best Color Temperature For Your Outdoor Lighting

 There are three primary types of color temperature for light bulbs which are: Soft White (2000K – 3000K), Cool White (3000K – 4000K), and Daylight (5000K – 6000K).
 Although the whiter lights will appear brighter than those of a lower Kelvin reading, the brightness does not change at all between Kelvins as seen through the amount of Lumens.
 Without professional guidance, condo and home owners association may request lighting in the the 4000 and 5000 Kelvin range mistakenly thinking that they appear brighter.
 However the whiter tones tend to emit a harsher light and should be reserved more for security and commercial lighting projects.

 Understanding Kelvin temperature (K) makes it easier to choose lighting that gives you the look and feel you want.
 From brisk and refreshing to warm and inviting, finding the correct color temperature no for your installation will greatly influence the look and feel of any outdoor lighting project.There are three necessary components required to see or measure color: a light source, an object and a receiver.
 Removing or altering any of these three items will significantly impact how our brains perceive color.The impact that light will have on the perception of color is both significant and commonly overlooked in landscape and architectural lighting.
 A light source works by emitting (or outputting) various visible wavelengths of light that are then absorbed or reflected by an object.
 The reflected wavelengths result in the perception of color.
 However, not all light sources are the same.
 The wavelengths emitted from the light source can vary significantly, thus changing how the color is perceived.
 The image below illustrates how the Kelvin scale can dramatically change perception of an outdoor landscape lighting installation.